A B-Tree in JavaScript

 13 Jan 2015B-Trees are souped-up version of Binary Search Trees.
 These data structures allow for more than 2 children per node, which keeps the tree’s depth more condensed & speeds up the time to traverse the tree.

-, where n is the number of stored items.
+Binary Search Trees have a lookup time complexity of log(n) base 2, where n is the number of stored items.
 B-Trees get a higher base value, defined as the ‘order’ of the tree, making for quicker lookups.

 Here’s the basics of a B-Tree in JavaScript, with accompanying unit tests.
 Written by Andy Coenen and myself.